Biden breaks his silence: Inside his decision to forcefully denounce Trump

 Biden allies dismissed these concerns, however.
 House Majority Whip James E. Clyburn (D-S.C.) said the president was at “his finest hour” on Thursday, arguing that it is best to criticize Trump directly only at specific moments.

 “I’ve heard people already, they tell me he should have given this speech six months ago,” he said.
-“Hell no, he should not have.
+“Hell, no, he should not have.
 He should not have detracted from his infrastructure plan, from his rescue plan, from Build Back Better.
 That is putting too much of your emotions into this rather than dealing with political realities.”

 Many Democrats also want to see Biden’s rhetoric matched by action, particularly as it relates to voting rights.
-The president said the country must be “unyielding in our defense of the right to vote”on Thursday, and he and Harris are scheduled to travel to Atlanta next Tuesday to speak about the need to pass voting rights legislation that has been held up in the narrowly divided Senate.
+The president said the country must be “unyielding in our defense of the right to vote” on Thursday, and he and Harris are scheduled to travel to Atlanta next Tuesday to speak about the need to pass voting rights legislation that has been held up in the Senate.

 A coalition of voting rights groups in Georgia said Thursday that Biden and Harris should skip their trip to Atlanta unless they detail a concrete plan to pass voting rights legislation in Congress.